‘The Conners’ adjusts up: Tuesday final ratings

-There were only two adjustments from Tuesday’s preliminary adults 18-49 ratings to the finals this afternoon.
-ABC’s “The Conners” adjusted up from its initial 1.0 rating to a 1.1, while CBS’ “FBI” rerun (0.6) also adjusted up a tenth.
+Tuesday’s preliminary adults 18-49 ratings mostly held in the finals this afternoon.
+ABC’s “The Conners” adjusted up from its initial 1.1 rating to a 1.2, but it was the night’s only show to experience an adjustment.

 Upward adjustments in adults 18-49 are in blue.